Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 What is the best place to go on safari in Africa?
 View answer

-What animals can be seen on a safari?
+What animals can be seen on this safari?
 View answer

 Is it safe to travel to Kenya and Tanzania?
 View answer